gdidayton/intro-to-version-control/README.md

 # Class: Intro to Version Control

 Git is a distributed version control system, it can be used as a server out of the box.
-Dedicated Git server software adds access control, display the contents of a Git repository via the web, and help to manage multiple repositories.
+Dedicated Git server software adds access control, displays the contents of a Git repository via the web, and helps to manage multiple repositories.

 GitHub is a Git repository hosting service, but it adds many of its own features.
 While Git is a command line tool, GitHub provides a Web-based graphical interface.
 It also provides access control and several collaboration features, such as wikis and basic task management tools for every project.